 There's very good rear legroom - unusually for a CC - and this means that two adults can sit comfortably in the back.

-Body rigidity with the roof down is excellent, so there's none of the body flexing so obvious in other open cars, and it rarely feels like you're driving a convertible.
+Body rigidity with the roof down is excellent, so there's none of the flexing so obvious in other open cars, and it rarely feels like you're driving a convertible.

-The heater is more than man enough to keep those in the front warm with the roof open on chilly days - as long as you wear good gloves, a scarf and a hat.
+The heater is more than man enough to keep those in the front warm with the top open on chilly days - as long as you wear good gloves, a scarf and a hat.